 Personalized College Counseling

 Finding the right fit for their post-DVFS career is another critical part of our college preparation process.
 Each student receives personal attention and guidance.
 Our college counselor, Hallie Ciarlone, knows the colleges well - those that actually allow accommodations and those that say they do, but really don't.
 She helps families look beyond standardized test scores and into the culture of each college and their teaching strategies instead when trying to match students with college options.
 She also helps direct our parents through every step of the college search process and takes care of pieces that our students need.
 Students are given a lot of autonomy in the college search process as we coach them in mature decision making.

-In addition, we provide summer ACT preparation for students who learn differently, which is the only program of its kind in the area.
+In addition, we offer an elective course for ACT preparation for students who learn differently, which is the only program of its kind in the area.